LB Council discusses SpcaLA's possible violations at Council meeting, calls for audit of SpcaLA lease & operations

 City Council approved the request to move forward with the writing of an ordinance to limit the number of animals that people and organizations can bring to Long Beach for adoption to 300 per year, with some discussion of breaking it down to a monthly limit.
 This is clearly meant to catch SpcaLA up in the web of the law, while letting smaller rescues and individuals off the hook.
 We would normally support this; however, it appears the intent of this law is to increase cage space at SpcaLA so that LBACS can give more animals to them, and this is flawed logic and bad policy.
 The City should not be giving more animals to an organization it now views as hostile, that it believes may be violating its current agreements, and that at least one possible council person is wary of entering into another agreement with.
 Not to mention the fact that SpcaLA does not adhere to No Kill principles, and has no transparency with the City as to any of its operations, animal outcomes or financials.

 Last night’s City Council meeting should have happened 7 years ago, when No Kill Long Beach first alerted City Council and the Mayor to the negative impact that SpcaLA is having on our shelter animals.
 One is tempted to say “better late than never,” but those words are tragic, given the fact that tens of thousands of animals have been killed at LBACS since we first began our advocacy.
-The City needs to rid itself of SpcaLA, and we at No Kill Long Beach are hopeful that last night’s meeting was the first step.
+The City shelter needs to be fully independent of SpcaLA and we at No Kill Long Beach are hopeful that last night’s meeting was the first step.

 An initiative to make Long Beach a No Kill community.